 Lovage is a perennial herb that tastes similar to celery and is used for its aromatic qualities.
 Its leaves, stems, and seeds add a fresh, slightly peppery flavor to dishes like soups and salads.
 It also has traditional medicinal uses, particularly for digestion.
 If you can’t find it, celery leaves or parsley work as good substitutes.

-How to Make Romanian Meatball Soup (Ciorba de perisoare)
+👩🍳 How to Make Romanian Meatball Soup (Ciorba de perișoare)

-- Cook the Meatballs in the Soup: Gently add the meatballs to the simmering soup and let them cook.
+Step 4: Gently add the meatballs to the simmering soup and let them cook.
 They’ll infuse the broth with great flavour!

-- Add the Borș and Tomato Puree: Stir in the borș (or lemon juice) and a spoonful of tomato puree.
+Step 5: Stir in the borș (or lemon juice) and a spoonful of tomato puree.
 Let it simmer on low heat to blend the flavours, then add chopped lovage and parsley.
 Taste and adjust the seasoning.

 What is Borș?

 Many people have concerns about using raw eggs in royal icing, especially regarding egg whites.
-However, it’s important to understand that the sugar in the icing effectively “cooks” the egg whites.
-In fact, a more accurate term for this process is “curing.”
+However, it’s important to understand that the sugar in the icing effectively "cooks" the egg whites.
+A more accurate term for this process is "curing."
 This is similar to how salt and sugar are used together to cure foods like salmon.
 So, rest assured, the sugar interacts with the egg whites, making them safe for consumption.

-Substitutions
+♻️ Substitutions

 - Borș: Use lemon juice or apple cider vinegar to add a similar sour touch.